Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 I then went on with my lecture on the

-organization of their commands.
+organization of their Commands.
 It is

 a bit heartbreaking after all I have gone

-through to make good men &officers to find
+through to make good men & officers to find

 myself afflicted with two officers at least

-who are only a shade better that gone
+who are only a shade better that JimCourtney in ability but ^though they have not I

 think his meanness of spirit.
-I can
+I am

-not too care about one though.
+not too sure about one though.

-pack must attention to his work in Australia
+paid much attention to his work in Australia

 so much of my time to this military work

-in Australia that I become very important
+in Australia that I become very impatient

 with those who had the same opportunities